danbev/learning-ai/notes/transformers.md

 Bert-large has 24 encoders and 340M learnable parameters.

 ### T5
+Text-to-Text Transfer Transformer (T5) is a transformer model that is trained.

 ### Scaled dot product attention
 In standard attention uses 3 martixes, a query matrix, a key matrix, and a value